Lion-LiHaoyi/Epirus/English.md

 Cost: 2Ep

-Gesture: hands clasped facing the subject
+Gesture: hands clasped facing the target

 Special: transfer damage priority is 1

 #### Paste

-Effect: causes the subject to receive a spell
+Effect: causes the target to receive a spell

 Cost: 1Ep